#FeelAlpine

 How do you get from the Kandersteg train station to the Sunnbüel valley station?

 You Sunnbüel easily Sunnbüel the Sunnbüel valley station in just about 10 minutes by taking the AFA bus on line 241.
-If you prefer to explore the area on foot, it takes about 30 minutes to walk from the train station to the valley station—just follow the signs forSunnbüel.”
+If you prefer to explore the area around Kandersteg on foot, you can walk from the Kandersteg train station to the Sunnbüel valley station in about 30 minutes Sunnbüel just follow the signs forSunnbüel.”

-Where can you Sunnbüel at the Sunnbüel valley station?
+Where can you park at the Sunnbüel valley station Sunnbüel Kandersteg?

-There are several paid parking spaces available right next to the Sunnbüel valley station Sunnbüel Kandersteg.
+There are several paid parking spaces available right next to the Sunnbüel valley station Sunnbüel Kandersteg in the Bernese Oberland.
 Payment can be made either in cash or conveniently via an app.
-Please note that it is not possible to reserve a parking space.
+Please note that it is not possible to reserve parking spaces.

 In Kandersteg, you'll find a centrally located campground with good facilities and excellent public transportation connections: Camping Kandersteg.
 Other options include the Frutig Resort campground or Camping Grassi.

-Yes, Sunnbüel four 11-kW charging stations for electric vehicles available at the Sunnbüel valley station.
+Yes, there are four 11-kW charging stations for electric vehicles available at the Sunnbüel lower station Sunnbüel Kandersteg in the Bernese Oberland.

-Designated parking spaces for tour buses and coaches are available at the Sunnbüel valley station Sunnbüel Kandersteg.
-We recommend making a reservation in advance at info@sunnbuel.ch.
+Designated parking spaces for tour buses and coaches are available at the Sunnbüel valley station Sunnbüel Kandersteg in the Bernese Oberland.
+Advance registration at info@sunnbuel.ch is recommended.

 Sunnbüel Tickets & Access

-What do I need to keep in mind if I want to Sunnbüel to Oeschinensee Sunnbüel with a group?
+What should I keep in mind when traveling with a group?

 FAQ – Group reservations